 We face strong competition in the Irish fixed line and mobile telecommunications markets.
-We have sought to address competitive pressures through our fibre roll-out, expansion into TV content and 4G and 5G investments, which have allowed us to offer a full range of services, especially in competitive urban areas, through the introduction of bundled offerings.
+We have sought to address competitive pressures through our roll-out of fibre-to-the-home broadband, investment in 4G and 5G mobile, and the launch of GoMo, eir TV, and eir evo, which have allowed us to offer a full range of services, especially in competitive urban areas, through the introduction of bundled offerings.